Gontrum/MedicineClash/README.md

 ### Run tests

-You can run the tests with `cabal run`
+You can run the tests with `cabal run test`

+### Draw diagram

+executing `./draw.sh` creates a diagram `output.svg` in project folder.
+The content is the first and the last day of some test data and will be extended in the future.

 ---